centria/basic-coding/docs/part3/part3-1.md

 When a program is executed multiple times with appropriate inputs the hidden error is often found.
 Coming up with relevant inputs is a skill in its own right.
 It's essential to test the so-called corner cases, i.e., circumstances where the program execution could be exceptional.
 An example scenario would be one where the user does not enter a single acceptable value or enters zeros or very large values.

 **There are no exercises.
 Move along.**

+*The last variable in the code is called **value**, when it should be called **values**.
+We are calling for a variable which was defined inside the loop, rather than the one we want.